molepigeon/think-2406-lab/1_getting_started/1_cluster.md

 5. Run the export line that was returned from the `ibmcloud ks cluster-config` command.

-6. List pods in your cluster to confirm that kubectl is configured correctly.
+6. List namespaces in your cluster to confirm that kubectl is configured correctly.

     ```bash
-    kubectl get pods
+    kubectl get namespaces
     ```